Girls' Night: Plot

-Trail riding with Cody by his Nevada ranch, afterwards Jackie is dropped off at the hotel, and Dawn stays out for a bit as Jackie is hopeful she has a fling.
-She doesn't and decides she wants to end their trip.
+The duo go trail riding with Cody by his Nevada ranch.
+Afterwards Jackie is dropped off at the hotel, and Dawn stays out for a bit (with Jackie hopeful that Dawn has a fling).
+Dawn does not and decides that she wants to end their trip.

-Back at home, Jackie nurses Dawn, apologizes to Dave.
-She gives a eulogy at the funeral.
-At the wake in her home, the family finds gifts for them under the bed.
+Back at home, Jackie nurses Dawn and apologizes to Dave.
+Jackie gives a eulogy at Dawn’s funeral.
+At the wake at home, the family finds gifts for them under the bed.
 Her message to Jackie from the grave is Cody's cowboy hat, so she returns to him in Nevada.